Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 Especially in a highly competitive niche.

-To combat this you should contain a mixture of keywords and their orders throughout your content to ensure you maximise the reach of your page.
+To combat this you should contain a mixture of keywords with a good keyword density throughout your content to ensure you maximize the reach of your optimized page.

-Outbound links can help a search engine determine the overall value of your content.
+Outbound high-quality links can help search engines determine the overall value of your content.

-Citations, quotes and links back to research articles about the topic you’re discussing help add authority to your page and show you’re trying to add value.
+Citations, quotes, and external links back to research articles & case studies about the topic you’re discussing help add authority to your page and show you’re trying to add value.

 Internal link building is one of the most under utilised strategies in SEO, but it’s something you should pay attention to.